mmtechslv/pantus/README.md

 # pantus
 Pantus is an open source  python project under development.
-Pantus package contain tools for storage and management of favorite songs in local SQLite database file, tools to interact with for spotify APIs and youtube APIs for and possibly tools to stream music into SHOUTcast.
+Pantus package contain tools for storage and management of favorite songs in local SQLite database file, tools to interact with for spotify API and youtube API and possibly tools to stream music into SHOUTcast.
 Pantus provide following features
 * Import records from excel file
 * Extract required records by artist name, song name, genre(s), tag(s), year